What's after Beginner Running Program 1?

 Have a look at Beginner Running Program 3.
 I would probably pick week 4, which sees you starting off with quite a bit more walking and a little less running than you would be doing in week 7 and week 8 of Beginner Running Program 1, so it would offer a nice transition.

-You could maybe be a bit more agressive and start off at a later week of Program no. 3, but I am all for the better safe than sorry-approach to running.
+You could maybe be a bit more aggressive and start off at a later week of Program no. 3, but I am all for the better safe than sorry-approach to running.
 I'd rather see you take one step back, to take two steps forward than hurry along to get to 30 minutes non-stop as quickly as possible with the risk of injuring yourself.

 Hope this helps.